'A Monster Is Still Out There': Authorities Hunt Killer After Girl Missing 9 Years Is Found Dead

 The discovery of Lindsey’s body — confirming her death and triggering the kidnapping and homicide investigation — serves as a roadmap to narrow investigators’ efforts after years of uncertainty about what happened to her, Scott says.

 “There’s going to be a group of detectives that are going to go back over everything,” he says.
-Such as: “Is there somebody that we looked at, that we dealt with in the thousand and thousand of contacts and tips and pieces of information … is there something that we find that’s going to link someone to the area in which the remains were found?”
+Such as: “Is there somebody that we looked at, that we dealt with in the thousands and thousands of contacts and tips and pieces of information … is there something that we find that’s going to link someone to the area in which the remains were found?”

 Additional testing on the remains should also provide insights including how long they were in that area, Scott says.